Life is so very different in Argentina than where I live, on the concrete island of Manhattan, in New York City.

 The distrust we have for one another inclines those outside the practice to distrust all of us.

-That’s why one of the points I make repeatedly in medical Reiki seminars is the need to manage our reactions, to rely on our practice when the going gets tough.
+That’s why one of the points I make repeatedly in Medical Reiki programs is the need to manage our reactions, to rely on our practice when the going gets tough.
 And the going does get tough.

 One Reiki presentation, two opposite reactions